-A player may not miss a hand.
-If a player announces the intent to rebuy before a new hand, he is playing chips behind and is obligated to make the re-buy.
+Players may not miss a hand.
+If a player declares intent to rebuy before a hand, he is playing chips behind and must make the re-buy.

-No rabbit hunting is allowed.
-Rabbit hunting is revealing any cards “that would have come” if the hand had not ended.
+Rabbit hunting or revealing cards that would have come if the hand had not ended is not allowed.

 Player Present / Eligible for Hand

 29: At Your Seat